California Environmental Quality Act: Use by NIMBYs to attempt to block housing

-In one case, anti-abortion activists filed a CEQA lawsuit to try to block a new tenant (Planned Parenthood) from using an already constructed office building in South San Francisco.
-They cited the noise caused by their own protests as the environmental impact requiring mitigation.
-This lawsuit delayed the new tenancy by at least 18 months.

-Labor unions file CEQA lawsuits against projects to try to force them to pay prevailing wage.

-In 2022, the potential environmental impact of a larger incoming undergraduate class, combined with lack of timely environmental review, resulted in a successful lawsuit and court injuction against UC Berkeley.
+In 2022, the potential impact of a larger incoming undergraduate class, based on hypothetical noise produced by students, combined with lack of timely environmental review, resulted in a successful lawsuit and court injunction against UC Berkeley.
 The university said it might have to rescind admission to about a third of its incoming students, but in the end successfully lobbied the state legislature to modify the law to give it more time to perform the required review.

-In 2022, CEQA was successfully used by NIMBYs to block the creation of 500 homes on a Nordstroms valet parking lot next to a Bay Area Rapid Transit station in San Francisco.
+In 2022, CEQA was used by the San Francisco Board of Supervisors to block the creation of 500 homes on a site next to a Bay Area Rapid Transit station that is currently occupied by a parking lot.

 Use by businesses to attempt to block competition

 Businesses have used the law to try to block competition.
-In one case a developer (Olen Properties Corp - owned by Igor Olenicoff) sued under CEQA to try to prevent another developer from building a 300 unit apartment complex adjacent to Olen's buildings.
+In one case a developer (Olen Properties Corp, owned by Igor Olenicoff) sued under CEQA to try to prevent another developer from building a 300 unit apartment complex adjacent to Olen's buildings.

 In another case, Conquest Student Housing, which owns 17 residential rental buildings near USC, sued competitor Urban Partners using CEQA to stop their development of a new 1,600 unit housing complex.
 Conquest then proceeded to file similar lawsuits against other projects by Urban Partners in other state locations and one in Washington state under that state's environmental law, but dropped their lawsuits after Urban Partners responded with a federal racketeering lawsuit.

-In another example in San Jose, when the Moe’s Stop gas station added an additional island with four more pumps, they were sued under CEQA by the competing gas station on the same street corner, Gas & Shop, who claimed that the negative environmental impact would be increased traffic, even though the City had approved the project.
+In another example in San Jose, when the Moe's Stop gas station added an additional island with four more pumps, they were sued under CEQA by the competing gas station on the same street corner, Gas & Shop, who claimed that the negative environmental impact would be increased traffic, even though the City had approved the project.

+Use by labor unions to require union construction workers

+Labor unions file CEQA lawsuits against projects to try to force them to pay prevailing wage and/or hire union workers.

+California Unions for Reliable Energy is a coalition of labor unions, mainly affiliated with the State Building & Construction Trades Council of California, that uses CEQA lawsuits (or threats thereof) to force developers of power plants, including new solar and other clean energy projects, to sign "project labor agreements", which require construction be done by union workers.
+This practice has been described as "greenmailing", and has been estimated to increase the cost of renewable energy projects by about 20%.